Aniket-Haldar/Landing-Page/README.md

 # Landing-Page
-I will be making a basic landing page using css and html
+I will be making a basic landing page using CSS and HTML